 To get TV programmes on demand, however, you'll have to subscribe to something extra.
 In the case of Sky Cinema, on-demand telly may be available with your chosen TV package; and with Now TV, you'll need the Entertainment Pass.

 It's a tie.

 Picture and sound quality

 The highest quality picture you can watch Now TV in is 720p, though most ways of watching unfortunately only allow you to watch in standard definition.
 That's DVD quality, so it ain't half bad, but might be disappointing if you've got a whopping big HD telly or a retina screen.
 Thankfully, Full HD (1080p) quality is being rolled out, and should be available to all customers by the end of 2018 - but for now, it's still a bit scarce.

-Sky Cinema, on the other hand, is available in Full HD (1080p) pretty much across the board as part of a TV package.
+Sky Cinema, on the other hand, is available in Full HD pretty much across the board as part of a TV package.
 In a lot of cases, in fact, the HD content is included as standard.

 Sky Cinema wins when it comes to quality.

-Now TV isn't just for movies.
+Now isn't just for movies.
 You can also subscribe to an Entertainment Pass, which gives you 13 premium channels and a bunch of catch-up, and the Sports Pass, which gives you Sky Sports.
 If you go for a Now TV box, meanwhile, you'll get even more in the form of apps.
 There are catch-up services like iPlayer, Sky News, YouTube, BBC Sport, Spotify, Facebook, and more.

 With Sky Cinema you just get, well, Sky Cinema - but remember you'll also get the live channels.
 And every now and then, one of those channels may turn into a special edition one for a limited time.
 In November 2015, for instance, Sky Cinema Harry Potter streamed the Harry Potter movies all day long back-to-back.
 In the past it's offered the likes of Sky Cinema 007 and Sky Cinema 80s, and most years you can watch Sky Cinema Christmas in December.